Philippe734/Scripts/password_protect_app/Readme.md

 Prompt for password then run app.
 Require yad: `sudo apt install yad`

+It use openssl to encrypt and code in base64 the full path of your application with your password.
+Script store the hash encrypted of the full path app.

 Before use it, hide the application's file in your system, then use these commands to get the full path of your application, encrypted and coded in base64, with your password:
 ```
 password=$(yad --text-align=center --text="Password" --entry --entry-text="" --hide-text --fixed --title="" --button=OK)